tianwenxu-lawlogic/tianwenxu-lawlogic.github.io/_talks/2023-06-19-multi-agent-logic.md

 ---
-title: "A Multi-agent Logic for Reasoning about Duties and Powers in Private Law"
+title: "Multi-agent Logic for Reasoning about Duties and Powers in Private Law"
 collection: talks
 type: "Talk"
 permalink: /talks/A Multi-agent Logic for Reasoning about Duties and Powers in Private Law